MatteoIorio11/IRS/lab4/swarm_robotics.md

 end
 ```

-In this way the robot every time tries to change its state thanks to the probabilty, both methods *should_walk* and *should_stop* returns a boolean, in this way if the probability is true, the robot has to change its state.
+In this way the robot can transitate in another state using a probability, both methods *should_walk* and *should_stop* returns a boolean, in this way if the probability is true, the robot has to change its state.
 The transition from the *Stopped* state to the *Walking* (and viceversa) is guided by two different probabilites:
 1. *PS*: is the probability used by the robot for switching from *Walking* to *Stopped*;
 2. *PW*: is the probability used by the robot for switching from *Stopped* to *Walking*.